Skip to content

 A $50 listing on Vinted puts $48 to $49 in your pocket depending on payment method.
 No listing fee, no commission, no payment processing taken from your side.
 For casual resellers clearing closets, this matters.
 Ten items at $50 each is an extra $50 to $100 of pure profit compared to Mercari’s 10 percent take.

 Vinted’s catch is reach.
 Items move slower than on Mercari or eBay because the buyer base is still building.
-We listed five basics on Vinted at the same prices as Mercari, and three of them sat untouched for two weeks while the Mercari versions all moved within a week.
+Mid-range basics that clear within a week on Mercari can sit untouched for two weeks on Vinted at the same prices.

 Use Vinted if you’re clearing mid-range basics and want to keep the most money per sale.
 Skip it if you need fast turnover or want bidding pressure on collectibles.